 Australian LPG Gas Pricing Explained

 Australian LPG prices reflect the fact that LPG is an internationally traded commodity and influenced by international prices.
 The international benchmark for the cost of Australian LPG is the Saudi Aramco Contract Price, also commonly called the Saudi CP.
-The Saudi CP is expressed in US dollars per tonne.
-As the international price is in US dollars, the Australian dollar exchange rate also affects the Australian price of LPG.

 This is the same for all internationally traded commodities.
 Agricultural and natural resource products are similar to LPG, in that they are subject to the prevailing price in international commodity markets.
 Australia does not have an influence on LPG price benchmarks, as our production of LPG is small compared to worldwide production.
 The same is true for the Australian pricing of crude oil and refined products, which are also linked to international prices.